-The SBR Software Developer Journey will assist you to identify the tools or services to facilitate each step from Discovery of SBR through to delivery of an SBR enabled product.
-These steps are illustrative only, the journey may differ according to your circumstances.
+The information on this page will help DSPs to identify the tools or services required to deliver an SBR-enabled product.
+The steps outlined are illustrative only and may differ according to your circumstances.

 - SBR AU (definitional) Taxonomy